Written by: Mary Gerardine

 Real Estate Broker licensees must complete pre-license education classes.
 These aren’t the same coursework you took to get your salesperson license.
 Check out our recommended best real estate classes.

-Differences Between Real Estate Agent and Broker
+Differences Between a Real Estate Agent and Broker

 Real Estate Broker License Requirements